-It is recognised as a reference organisation by the World Trade Organization (WTO) and in 2014 had a total of 180 member states.
+It is recognised as a reference organisation by the World Trade Organization (WTO) and has a total of 183 member states.
 The main objective of the organisation is to control epizootic diseases and thus to prevent their spread.

 Importance to the Egg Industry

 A formally recognised partnership exists between the WOAH and the IEC with the issues of common interest being: